 Fingerprint

-Dive into the research topics of 'Risk of Post-Polypectomy Bleeding After Colorectal Endoscopic Mucosal Resection in Patients with Cirrhosis: A Propensity-Matched Analysis of the US Collaborative Network'.
+Dive into the research topics of 'Risk of Post-polypectomy Bleeding After Colorectal Endoscopic Mucosal Resection in Patients With Cirrhosis: A Propensity-Matched Analysis of the US Collaborative Network'.
 Together they form a unique fingerprint.

 Cite this